 Kent State’s Safety Principles

-Kent State University’s reopening committees continue to work for a safe return to our campuses.
-We resumed residential living in August.
+Kent State University is continuously working to maintain a safe and healthy environment on all our campuses.
 To ensure an outstanding and safe experience for our students, faculty, staff and visitors, everyone should practice daily symptom checks and the Flashes Safe Seven.

 While on Campus: Flashes Safe Seven